The top Salesforce reporting tools

 Salesforce is a leading CRM that is the “one source of truth” surrounding sales activity for many businesses, including ours.

 But another truth (that I’m sure you know if you're a Salesforce user) is that there are some very real limitations in creating and deploying Salesforce dashboards, which for most organizations is critical.

-In short, the challenges of Salesforce reporting in Salesforce are that:
+In short, the challenges of Salesforce reporting within Salesforce are that: